GalvanizeOpenSource/learn-to-code-javascript-2/README.md

 <button class="button" onclick="compare(userChoice, computerChoice);">LETS PLAY RPS!</button>
 ```

-### Play around in the sandbox some more!
+### Play around in the sandbox!

-- "I want to play the game again.
-Make a button I can press to play again!"
+- "I want to create different choices instead!"
-- "When I win, I want the game to congratulate me by my name!"
+- "I want to make it so that it's not case sensitive!"
-- "I don't ever want to lose.
-Make it so I always win."
+- "What if I used buttons instead of a input prompt?"
-- "I want the JavaScript code to work on other HTML files.
-How do I do this?"
+- "I want the story to continue.
+How do I do that?"

 ## YOU DID IT, YOU'RE NOW A JAVASCRIPT CODER!